rkyuan/ROS-class/README.md

 Welcome to Modern Robotic Programming!
 This repository will contain all class-specific software, documentation, and will also function as a help center for students.

+#### Wiki
+For a continually evolving set of information about the class, please refer to the Wiki which can be access on the sidebar to the right.

 #### Git Help
 This course will heavily rely on the use of Github and Git in general.
 If you are not comfortable with forking, cloning, branching, pushing, pulling, merging, and pull-requesting, you should definitely read up on them and practice how they're done.